Interstate Compact on the Placement of Children (ICPC)

 Receiving state is not willing to provide supervision and services and there is no available local child welfare agency.

-• Inquire if the receiving state permits out-of-state Social Workers to practice social work in the state .
+• Inquire if the receiving state permits out-of-state Social Workers to make federally mandated child welfare visits in their state.

 If the above options are not available and the CSW is restricted from practicing social work in that state.